 2.)
 Or 12.5 Volts that will decrease the longer the engine stays running.

 1.)
-The Multimeter will continue to register a steady 13.5 to 14.5 Volts DC no matter what gets turned on or...
+The multimeter will continue to register a steady 13.5 to 14.5 Volts DC no matter what gets turned on.

-CASE 1: If your Multimeter registered 13.5 to 14.5 Volts.
-This is good and it tells you that the Alternator is working and is charging the Battery and providing enough juice for the electrical needs of your Ford Escort (or Focus, Tracer, or 1.9L or 2.0L Ford vehicle).
+CASE 1: Your multimeter registered 13.5 to 14.5 Volts.
+This is good and it tells you that the alternator is working and is charging the battery and providing enough juice for the electrical needs of your Ford Escort (or Focus, Tracer, or 1.9L or 2.0L Ford vehicle).

-CASE 2: If your Multimeter registered a Voltage that steadily dropped down to 9 Volts: This is a clear indication that your Ford's Alternator IS NOT charging the Battery.
+CASE 2: Your multimeter registered a voltage that steadily dropped down to 9 Volts.
+This is a clear indication that your Ford's alternator IS NOT charging the battery.

-Replacing the Alternator at this point usually solves around 90% of the No Charge Conditions on any Ford Escort (or Focus, Tracer, or 1.9L or 2.0L Ford vehicle) around the world.
-That's right, you could stop testing here and say: ‘The Alternator is fried’ and be done... but..
+Replacing the alternator at this point usually solves around 90% of the no-charge conditions on any Ford Escort (or Focus, Tracer, or 1.9L or 2.0L Ford vehicle) around the world.
+That's right, you could stop testing here and say: ‘The alternator is fried’ and be done.

-...
-I suggest two more easy tests to be absolutely sure it is BAD.
-For the first test of the two, TEST 2: Checking for a Blown Mega Fuse.
+But to make sure that the alternator has failed, I suggest two more easy tests to be absolutely sure it is bad.
+For the first test of the two: TEST 2: Checking For A Blown Mega Fuse.